namansinghrana/Simplifier/README.md

 This project is licensed under the MIT License.

 ---
+## Contact

+If you have any questions or want to contribute, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/naman-singh-rana-a54842319) or via [Email](mailto:namanr738@gmail.com).

+---

-Enjoy faster reading with [App Name]!
+Enjoy faster reading with Simplifier!